Bitacora-Technology/public-sample-bot/README.md

-# Discord Bot Template
+# Public Sample Bot

-This is the base from which all our projects start.
-If you want to code a Discord bot using Python, we recommend using this template.
-Make sure you know how cogs work before starting.
+This is a public bot developed by [Bitacora](https://bitacora.gg) to show what we are capable of doing.

+## Features: